 Bad Advice #9: “Not getting results with the keto diet?
 Keto harder!
 Cut more carbs, get strict!”

 Although some people may benefit from tracking more carefully, we must also consider how keto is affecting each individual’s health, well-being, and how likely they are to stick to the diet for the long-term.
 If any given diet is a constant uphill battle for months and months, the chances that the person will fall back into unhealthy habits and gain all the weight back will increase drastically.

 Ideally, following your diet should start to feel as natural to you as your old eating patterns after a few months.
 This is what many people mean when they say, “it isn’t a diet.
 It’s a lifestyle.”

 With that being said, many people will struggle for the first few weeks of the keto diet as they move through keto flu symptoms and adapt to the keto diet.
 Shouldn’t they stay on strict keto until they are keto adapted?

 The answer is much more nuanced than a simple “yes” or “no.” However, for most people, we recommend sticking with the keto diet for at least a month before deciding what changes you should make next.

 Better Advice: “Consider your health, well-being, and future obstacles to adherence, and make the appropriate changes for you.”

-In one of our recent articles, we take a look at how to assess if the keto diet is right for you.
+In one of our recent articles, we look at how to assess if the keto diet is right for you.
 Although there are other variables that matter as well, we were able to boil the qualities of a healthy diet down to these four traits: